Peninsular War: Stalemate in the west

 During 1811, Victor's force was diminished because of requests for reinforcement from Soult to aid his siege of Badajoz.
-This brought the French numbers down to between 20,000 and 15,000 and encouraged the defenders of Cádiz to attempt a breakout, in conjunction with the arrival of an Anglo-Spanish relief army of around 12,000 infantry and 800 cavalry under the overall command of Spanish General Manuel La Peña, with the British contingent being led by Lieutenant-General Sir Thomas Graham.
+This brought the French numbers down to between 20,000 and 15,000 and encouraged the defenders of Cádiz to attempt a breakout, in conjunction with the arrival of an Anglo-Spanish relief army of around 12,000 infantry and 800 cavalry under the overall command of Spanish General Manuel La Peña, with the British contingent being led by Lieutenant-General Thomas Graham.
 Marching towards Cádiz on 28 February, this force defeated two French divisions under Victor at Barrosa.
-The Allies failed to exploit their success and Victor soon renewed the blockade.
+However, the Allies failed to exploit their success and Victor soon renewed the blockade.
 From January through March 1811, Soult with 20,000 men besieged and captured the fortress towns of Badajoz and Olivenza in Extremadura, capturing 16,000 prisoners, before returning to Andalusia with most of his army.
-Soult was relieved at the operation's speedy conclusion, for intelligence received on 8 March told him that Francisco Ballesteros' Spanish army was menacing Seville, that Victor had been defeated at Barrosa and Masséna had retreated from Portugal.
+Soult was relieved at the operation's speedy conclusion, for intelligence received on 8 March told him that Francisco Ballesteros' Spanish army was menacing Seville, that Victor had been defeated at Barrosa and that Masséna had retreated from Portugal.
 Soult redeployed his forces to deal with these threats.

 In March 1811, with supplies exhausted, Masséna retreated from Portugal to Salamanca.
 Wellington went over to the offensive later that month.
 An Anglo-Portuguese army led by the British general William Beresford and a Spanish army led by the Spanish generals Joaquín Blake and Francisco Castaños, attempted to retake Badajoz by laying siege to the French garrison Soult had left behind.
 Soult regathered his army and marched to relieve the siege.
 Beresford lifted the siege and his army intercepted the marching French.
 At the Battle of Albuera, Soult outmaneuvered Beresford but could not win the battle.
 He retired his army to Seville.

 In April, Wellington besieged Almeida.
 Masséna advanced to its relief, attacking Wellington at Fuentes de Oñoro (3–5 May).
 Both sides claimed victory but the British maintained the blockade and the French retired without being attacked.
 After this battle, the Almeida garrison escaped through the British lines in a night march.
 Masséna was forced to withdraw, having lost a total of 25,000 men in Portugal, and was replaced by Auguste Marmont.
 Wellington joined Beresford and renewed the siege of Badajoz.
 Marmont joined Soult with strong reinforcements and Wellington retired.

 Wellington soon appeared before Ciudad Rodrigo.
 In September, Marmont repelled him and re-provisioned the fortress.
 Sorties continued to be made out of Cádiz from April to August 1811, and British naval gunboats destroyed French positions at St. Mary's.
 An attempt by Victor to crush the small Anglo-Spanish garrison at Tarifa over the winter of 1811–1812 was frustrated by torrential rains and an obstinate defence, marking an end to French operations against the city's outer works.